Ishneet0710/Dual-Axis-Solar-Tracker/README.md

 # Dual-Axis-Solar-Tracker
-Built a dual axis solar tracker using an arduino
+Built a dual axis solar tracker using an arduino microcontroller.